rstojnic/lazydata/README.md

 $ freezer push
 ```

-This will upload the cached version of your frozen files from your local machine to the remote storage (in our case S3).
+This command uploads the cached version of your frozen files from your local machine to the remote storage (in our case S3).

-When your collaborator pulls the latest version of the git repository, they will receive the script and the `freezer.yml` file, but no data files.
+When your collaborator pulls the latest version of the git repository, they will get the script and the `freezer.yml` file as usual.

 Data files will be downloaded when your collaborator runs `my_script.py` and the `freeze("my_big_table.csv")` is executed: